SQL statements produce diagnostic information that populates the

 Certain system variables control or are related to some aspects of the diagnostics area:

-added, with older conditions being discarded as necessary
+RESIGNALare always added, with older conditions being discarded as necessary to make room.)

-same.
-However, as the number of conditions generated
+warning_countare the same.
+However, as the number of conditions generated exceeds

-because no additional conditions are stored in the
+max_error_countbecause no additional conditions are stored in the diagnostics area.

 is 10, the diagnostics area can contain a maximum of 10